 Dr. Morris Sharp was born in Delaware Township, Middlesex County, on the 9th of February, 1859.
-His parents John Sharp and the former Anne Patterson were farmers.
-He was the eldest of 8 children.
-His siblings included; Alexander, Edward, Isaiah, John, Albert, Daniel and Mary.
+He was the eldest of 8 children born to John Sharp and the former Anne Patterson.
+His parents were farmers and his siblings were; Alexander, Edward, Isaiah, John, Albert, Daniel and Mary.
 He attended school in Delaware Township and St Thomas High School.
 He continued his education at the Ottawa Normal School in Wentworth County.
 He graduated in 1882 and taught school for eight years in Wentworth County.

 Dr. Sharp saved enough money teaching school to study medicine at the University of Western Ontario.
 He graduated in 1891.
 Dr. Sharp first practiced medicine in Embro, Ontario.
 Dr. Sharp moved to Tilbury in 1893 and took over the medical practice of Dr. John O’Keefe.

 On the 2nd of January, 1895 Dr. Sharp married Elizabeth Stuart Cole in Chicago, Illinois.
 She was born in Ingersoll on the 10th of March, 1863.
 She was the eldest of 3 children born to Christopher Spencer Cole and the former Ellen Stuart.
 Her father was a blacksmith and her siblings were John and Robert.
 Mrs. Sharp graduated as a nurse from Victoria Hospital in London, Ontario in 1887.
 She worked in Chicago until her marriage.